The third trimester of pregnancy - what tests to take

 Your first visit to the obstetrician should have included a full physical, urine (pee) test, and blood test to check for things like:

-• Rh factor and blood type.
-You might develop antibodies that could harm your fetus if your spouse has Rh positive blood and yours is Rh negative.
-An injectable administered around the 28th week of pregnancy can stop this from happening.
+- Rh factor and blood type.
+You might develop antibodies that could harm your fetus if your spouse has Rh-positive blood and yours is Rh-negative.
+An injection around week 28 can prevent complications.

-Up until delivery, you may anticipate having your blood pressure, weight, and urine tested at each (or nearly every) visit.
-Preeclampsia, or severely elevated blood pressure, and gestational diabetes are two disorders that can be detected by these tests.
+Up until delivery, you may anticipate having your blood pressure, weight, and urine checked at each (or almost every) visit.
+These routine checks help detect conditions like preeclampsia and gestational diabetes early.

-Depending on a number of factors, including your age, health, and family medical history, you may be offered additional testing throughout the third trimester.
-These may consist of:
+Depending on your age, health, and family history, additional third-trimester tests may be offered.
+These may include:

 Ultrasound